Is there a recession? Only an under-the-radar group gets to decide

 (The Hill) – Commerce Department data this week found the U.S. economy shrank for the second quarter in a row, sparking a new debate about whether the nation is in a recession.

-Negative growth in two consecutive quarters fulfills a common definition for a recession — and it’s the official way of making such a call in some countries.
+Negative growth in two consecutive quarters fulfills a common definition of a recession — and it’s the official way of making such a call in some countries.

 But it’s not in the U.S., where a relatively under-the-radar group — the National Bureau of Economic Research’s (NBER) Business Cycle Dating Committee — is in charge of making an official call on whether the country is in a recession.